 Attention should be given to the logical sequence of theorems and to the types of arguments used.
 Memorisation of proofs is not intended.
-Ideally, every theorem presented should be preceded by a straight-edge-and-compasses construction to confirm it, and then proven, in a manner appropriate to the student's work level, by way of an exercise or an investigation.
+Ideally, every theorem presented should be preceded by a straight-edge-and-compasses construction to confirm the theorem, before it is proven in a manner appropriate to the student's work level by way of an exercise or an investigation.

-The tangent-and-radius-theorem is difficult to justify at this Stage, and is probably better taken as an assumption as indicated above.
+The tangent-and-radius theorem is difficult to justify at this stage and is probably better taken as an assumption as indicated above.